tentens-tech/shared-lock/README.md

 As long as etcd mostly used as a part of Kubernetes cluster, we provide examplar installation manifest for the shared lock in `deployment/kubernetes-example.yaml`.

 ## How to use shared-lock server

+### Example

+Exampler app that demonstrates shared-lock usage in case of need to guarantee that some app will run only in one instance can be found at the `example` dir.

 ### Endpoints